iotaledger/documentation/getting-started/1.2/the-tangle/tangle-vs-blockchain.md

 ## Consensus in the Tangle

-In the Tangle, transactions require no fees because the network has no miners.
+In the Tangle, messages require no fees because the network has no miners.

 In the Tangle, PoW is not used to secure the network.
-Instead, PoW is used only to discourage spam transactions.
+Instead, PoW is used only to discourage spam messages.

-To reach a consensus, all IOTA nodes validate transactions and use [the Coordinator](../the-tangle/the-coordinator.md) to decide which ones are confirmed.
-The Coordinator helps to secure the network by making sure that only valid transactions are confirmed.
+To reach a consensus, all IOTA nodes validate messages and use [the Coordinator](../the-tangle/the-coordinator.md) to decide which ones are confirmed.
+The Coordinator helps to secure the network by making sure that only valid messages are confirmed.

 :::info:
 The Coordinator is temporary.
 The IOTA Foundation is working on a project to remove the Coordinator and from the network: [Coordicide](https://coordicide.iota.org/post-coordinator).